steved0x/azure-docs-misc/rest-conceptual/MediaServicesREST/monitoringconfiguration.md

 -   Create a Notification Endpoint with EndPointType set to AzureTable (2) and endPontAddress pointing to the storage table (for example, https://telemetryvalidationstore.table.core.windows.net/).
 For information about how to create notification endpoint see  [NotificationEndPoint](../MediaServicesREST/notificationendpoint.md) topic.

 -   Create a monitoring configuration settings for the services you want to monitor.
 No more than one monitoring configuration settings is allowed.
 For details, see [Monitoring configuration operations](#MonitoringConfiguration) section.

- For details on how to consume telemetry, see [Consuming telemetry information](#ConsumingTelemetry) section.

 > [!IMPORTANT]
 >  When working with the Media Services REST API, the following considerations apply:
 >